Researches & News

 * * * * *Recent Research Touting the Benefits of Therapeutic Massage

-Studies demonstrating the success of massage therapy in treating stress number over one thousand.
-Currently there are a vast array of theories as to why massage therapy is so successful in managing stress.
+Studies demonstrating the success of massage therapy in treating stress number over one thousand. there are a vast array of theories as to why massage therapy is so successful in managing stress.
 One can read through extensive scientific studies focusing on measuring neurochemicals and reactions in the SNS (sympathetic nervous system)and the PNS (peripheral nervous system) in order to solve the mystery as to why massage is so effective on various stress disorders.
 Yet, a simple explanation might be that stress increases muscle tension, massage decreases muscle tension.
 When a muscle is tensed, circulation is reduced, blocking the absorption of oxygen and nutrients.
 Massage, on the other hand, loosens up the muscles, increasing circulation, bringing oxygen and nutrients back to the area of tension.
-Massage may also release stored toxins, which might explain the sense of well-being after a massage.
+Massage may also release stored toxins, which might explain the sense of well-being after a .

-* * * * *When it's a StrokeNearly 800,000 Americans have strokes every year.However, studies show most Americans don't know how to recognize five established warning sings that indicate when someone is having a stroke.
+* * * * *When it's a StrokeNearly 800,000 Americans have strokes every year, studies show most Americans don't know how to recognize five established warning that when someone is having a stroke.
 Early recognition and immediate treatment are crucial to full stroke recovery.
-These sings include numbness or weakness of the face, arm, or leg, usually on one side of the body; sudden trouble walking and loss of balance; sudden confusion and difficulty speaking; sever headache with no obvious cause; and vision trouble from one or both eyes.
+These sings include numbness or weakness of the face, arm, or leg, usually on one side of the body; sudden trouble walking and loss of balance; sudden confusion and difficulty speaking; with no obvious cause; and vision trouble from one or both eyes.
 Someone suffering a stroke may not show all five symptoms simultaneously, but if any of these conditions are present, seek emergency medical assistance immediately.

 * * * * *

-New research suggests you can catch and pass along happiness from friend and family -in the same manner we do colds.
-Scientist at the University of California, San Diego, and Harvard University found that emotions, particularly happiness, have a viral effect in how they spread from one person to another.
-In fact, the research found people have a 9 percent chance of increasing their own cheer for every happy person in their physical social network (telephone and online relationships did not seem to spread the emotion).
+New research suggests you can catch and pass along happiness from friend and family -in the same we do colds. at the University of California, San Diego, and Harvard University found that emotions, particularly happiness, have a viral effect in how they spread from one person to another.
+In fact, the found people have a 9 percent chance of increasing their own cheer for every happy person in their physical social network (telephone and online relationships did not seem to spread the emotion).
 The study, conducted over 20 years and involving 5,000 individuals, was published online in the British Medical Journal ( www.bmj.com ).

 * * * * *Massage Therapy